 Medical Billing and Coding Training and Education

-Love to work on a computer?
-Have great attention to detail?
+Do you love to work on a computer and have a great eye for detail?
 Want a role in a healthcare setting?
 Medical billing and coding may be the career for you!
 Medical coding and billing specialists play the important role of submitting claims to insurance companies and ensuring that healthcare providers receive payment for services provided.

 How can I become a medical billing and coding specialist?

 With the thousands of diagnostic codes MBC specialists have to know, it’s important to receive medical billing and coding training.
 Ultimate Medical Academy (UMA), a healthcare education leader, offers a MBC education with two program paths to choose from: associate degree or diploma.
 Whichever option you choose, you are eligible to take the Certified Professional Coder® (CPC®) licensure exam in as few as 10 to 18 months*.

 UMA offers a medical billing and coding program online or at our Tampa campus.
 You can choose between a diploma program or an associate degree: